Metro Vancouver employment still strong

 Real GDP* Growth

-Metro Vancouver’s real GDP is expected to hit $160 billion in 2022 (a 2.8% annual growth).
-Our economy remains less fragile when compared with other Canadian metropolitan cities and is forecasted to achieve 2.2% annual growth in 2023, faster than the province of BC.
+Metro Vancouver’s real GDP is forecasted to hit $158 billion in 2023 (0.5% annual growth).
+Our economy remains less fragile compare with other Canadian metropolitan cites and is forecasted to jump back up to 2.8% in 2024, faster than either BC or Canada.

 Vancouver, BC and Canada